 Are we actually exposed?

-Needs product/version match, business service, reachability, authentication context, internet exposure, and operational impact.
+Needs product/version match, business service, reachability, feature state, authentication context, internet exposure, operational impact, and evidence when a scanner or feed match is a false positive.

 Risk owner